Co-Curricular Club Expo

 Where: Music Department

-Rock Bands are for students in Years 9 – 13.
-In rock bands you learn all the elements of how to play live music, prepare for Rock Quest and learn your favourite songs for a performances during the year.
-Be prepared to work hard, have a lot of fun and do something a little different.
-Check out some performances here.
+In rock bands you learn how to play live music using some of your favourite songs for a performance during the year.
+More advanced bands are encouraged to write their own songs so they can enter Rockquest.
+Be prepared to work hard and have a lot of fun whilst doing so.
+Check out some performances here

 Costs: minimal – to be advised